UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

      - R
      - O
      - Set in the interface of the model.
+   * - Anisotropic sky
+     - The sky is divided into 153 patches with varying amounts of sky diffuse shortwave radiation and sky longwave radiation
+     - O
+     - S
+     - Set in the interface of the model.
+   * - Wall surface temperature parameterization
+     - Walls are divided into voxels
+     - O
+     - S
+     - Set in the interface of the model.

 Meterological input data should be in UMEP format.
 You can use the `Meterological Preprocessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__